 What is the AVC H.264/MPEG4 Codec in the Canon 5Dmkiii?

 The H.264 Codec is an MPEG 4 codec.
 What’s the difference between H.264 and MPEG-4?
 They are the same kind of compression but H.264 is way better and about 2x as efficient.
 It allows for a higher compression rate allowing you to record more information in the same space.

 The Canon 5Dmkiii shoots H.264 but at 8-bit with a chroma subsample of 4:2:0.
 I’m not going to get into chroma subsampling because it will never make any sense.
-But just know there are three variants that are very popular right now.
+But just know three variants are very popular right now.
 4:2:0 which is found in H.264 and MPEG4.
 So a lot of web videos.
 Then there is 4:2:2 which is a great editing codec that preserves a ton of information.
 Like Prores(HQ) is a 10-bit 4:2:2.
 Or Avid’s DNxHD.
 Then there is 4:4:4 which is an uncompressed chroma subsampling.
 Well, it’s not completely uncompressed but all the color information isn’t a blended version or estimated color as you get with 4:2:0.
 And it’s 16-bit.

 (By the way, if you’re a PC guy, download the Avid Codecs and always work in DNxHD.
 I get so many weird codecs from our PC using clients at work. it’s unbelievable.
 And stop using Animation.
 It’s not the 90s anymore. :p )